technicahmett/KightRiderLedLight_RpiPico/README.md

 <h3>Hi everbody.</h3>

 I have used Raspberry Pico and Micropython in this project.
 You know Pico.
 Pico is tiny and fast a MCU.
-But I won't tell you the Pico.
-You can find on internet If you want.
+But I won't tell you about the Pico.
+You can find it on the internet If you want...

 There are a few titles in this project.
 I wanted to share these titles when I was learning to MicroPython.
     <p>***I think, Raspbbery Pi Pico will be correct choose if you want to learn MicroPython...***</p>

 - Blink led.
 Led on/off,
-- use the potentiometer,
+- usage the potentiometer,
-- use the TM1637 4 Digit 7 Segment Display,
+- usage the TM1637 4 Digit 7 Segment Display,
-- use HC-SR04 Distance sensor,
+- usage HC-SR04 Distance sensor,

 Finally I put them all together.
-Of course, I made coded using MicroPython on Thonny IDE.
+Of course, I have coded in MicroPython on Thonny IDE.

 Required equipments:
-1. Raspberry Pi Pico
+1. Raspberry Pi Pico,
-2. Bargraph LED 10 segments or 10 pcs leds.
+2. Bargraph LED 10 segments or 10 pcs leds,
-3. Potentiometer
+3. Potentiometer,
-4. TM1637
+4. TM1637,
-5. HC-SR04
+5. HC-SR04.

 ## Connections for Bargraph LED